sroehrl/neoan3-db/README.md

 ## Heads up
 The general approach of the db-app has been applied for years.
 While the difference to common wrappers for mysqli of pdo seems rather big, developers are usually surprised of the low learning-curve and possibilities for faster development it offers.

+### Deprecation
+The Db::data-function is considered unsafe without proper escaping and throws a deprecation-notice since 0.0.3